Ederson (footballer, born March 1986)

 Ederson Tormena (born March 14, 1986, in Brusque) is a Brazilian footballer who plays as a defensive midfielder.
-He last played for Asteras Tripoli in Greece.
+He last played for Asteras Tripolis in Greece.

 Career

 He signed a 5-year contract in April 2003 for Juventude and on 11 July 2007 for Germinal Beerschot.
 In January 2009, he signed a four-and-a-half-year deal with KRC Genk, while Wim De Decker made the move to Germinal Beerschot.
 On 3 May 2010, he signed for R. Charleroi S.C. on loan and signed now a four-year deal.

 Personal life

 His brother Gustavo Tormena played also with him at K.F.C.
 Germinal Beerschot.